Skip to content

 We also greatly recommend having your washing machine dismantled and deep cleaned by a professional if your machine is at least 3 years old.

-Natural deodorisers can be a great way to keep your clothes smelling fresh without the use of harsh chemicals.
+Natural deodorisers can be a great way to keep body odour and keep your clothes smelling fresh without the use of harsh chemicals.

 Essential oils, for instance, can be added to your laundry for a natural, refreshing scent.